Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-07 - Daily Stoic Reflection.md

 > _"Every day and night keep thoughts like these at hand - write them,
 > read them aloud, talk your yourself and others about them"_

 ### Morning

+> [!quote] Marcus Aurelius
+> “How unlucky I am that this should happen to me.
+But not at all.
+Perhaps, say
+> how lucky I am that I am not broken by what has happened, and I am not
 > afraid  of what is about to happen.
 For the same blow might have stricken
 > anyone, but not many would have absorbed it without capitulation
 > and complaint.”

 1. What difficulties am I likely to encounter today?
-	1. - Problem in school
+	1. - My broken finger hurting
-	2. - learning to deal with change
+	2. - New people
-	3. - Learning to let my self rest
-	4. - understanding why I fell bad, and what can I do about it
+	3. - Great heat in the afternoon
+	4. - remembering the 4 virtues
-	5. - dealing with reality
+	5. - My freedom might be challenged
 2. What one thing do most need to get done today?
-	1. - Print test sheet
+	1. - Setup Montero mining
-	2. - Create a strategy for a test format
-	3. - Complete all task you have
+	2. - Set up aniki
 3. What am I grateful for?
-	1. - I am grateful for being alive and well
+	1. - I am grateful for being alive right now
-	2. - I am grateful for my hypersensitivity
+	2. - I am grateful for finding my purpose
-	3. - I am grateful for my mother and my father
+	3. - I am grateful for my family
-	4. - I am grateful for the understanding I have been given
+	4. - I am grateful for being able to have an education
-	5. - I am grateful for being young
+	5. - I am grateful for my eyes being opened
-	6. - I am grateful for the nice weather outside
+	6. - I am grateful for slowing down my life
-	7. - I am grateful for having a character
+	7. - I am grateful for having the opportunity to learn anything
 4. What is worrying me?
-	1. - I am worried that I can't enjoy the moment because I fear the future
+	1. - I am worried that I am creating artificial road blocks for my self.
-	2. - I am worried that my skills are not useful to anybody
+	2. - I am worried that I will not follow my principles.
-	3. - I am worried that I can't sell my abilities
+	3. - I am worried that I am not good enough.
-	4. - I am worried that people see me as dump
 5. How can I decatastrophize today's problems?
-	1. - The future is in the future, if you keep worrying about it, you won't be able to enjoy the moment.
-	2. - If I show them what I can do, they will see that I have skills that are useful.
-If you still think your skills are worthless, work to improve them.
-	3.
+	1. - To make my path clean of thorns I must learn how to do things that I do not want to, then there is no more problem.
+	2. - If a situation comes, I will not give up on my principles.
+	3. - Nobody is good enough, and nobody is perfect.
+You are not a god, keep learning and going at you own speed and that it will be alright.
 6. What is within my control and what is not
-	1. -
+	1. - My [Judgment](Control%20Over%20Judgment%20) **is under my control**
+	2. - How I spend my time **is under my control**
+	3. - How I react **is under my control**
+	4. - Flowing with nature **is under my control**
+	5. - How people react to me **is not under my control**
+	6. - Time **is not under my control**
+	7. - The weather **is under my control**
+	8. - How I look **is not under my control**
+	9. - My voice **is not under my control**

 ### Evening